Next.js Session Management

 Environment variables silently break authentication

 The most insidious session failures come from missing or misconfigured environment variables.
-JWEDecryptionFailed errors in production almost always trace back to NEXTAUTH_SECRET issues.
+JWEDecryptionFailed errors in production almost always trace back to a missing or changed AUTH_SECRET (called NEXTAUTH_SECRET before Auth.js v5).

 Generate a secure secret with: